selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 ### Update data files

-We're also going to use DataMapper to update a TestSample into a file.
-This time we will try using yml file.

-Let's quickly look at the `test_sample.yml` file we'll be writing the values
+In addition to reading data files, DataMapper can also update them.
+Let's take a look at how to do this with a YAML file, `test_sample.yml`.

 ```yaml
 users: